alicescfernandes/random-who/README.md

 Also, make sure that you have the latest browser version possible, as some features will only work on updated versions

 **Internet Explorer users: You will be not be able to hear any type of music.
-This website uses cutting-edge API's that are not implemented on Internet Explorer. _Sorry about that, but i want to garantee the saftety of the material that doesn't belong to me_**
+This website uses cutting-edge API's that are not implemented on Internet Explorer. _Sorry about that, but i want to garantee the safety of the material that doesn't belong to me_**

 ### To be implemented
 No new features are being developed